illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 <img src="https://github.com/illinois-cs415/illinois-cs415.github.io/blob/mp2-sp24-update/img/assignments/mp2/pursuer%20tutorial/step5b.png" alt="drawing" width="600"/>

 ### Step 2: Create the AI Controller
-*Unlike the player character which is controlled by an input device (i.e. keyboard and mouse, Xbox controller, etc.), the Pursuer will be controlled by an 'AI controller'.
+*Unlike the player character which is controlled by an input device (i.e. keyboard and mouse, Xbox controller, etc.), the Pursuer will be controlled by an AI controller.
 This allows us to specify in code how we wish the Pursuer to behave.
-To do this, we will create an 'AI Controller' object to control the actions of the Pursuer enemy.*
+To do this, we will create an AI Controller object to control the actions of the Pursuer enemy.*

-In the Content Drawer (Bottom left), click Add > Blueprint Class > (type into "All Classes") > AIController and save the controller with the name 'Pursuer_AIController'.
+In the Content Drawer (Bottom left), create a new folder "AI", which will contain all the files related to the AI Enemies.
+Once within the folder, click Add > Blueprint Class > (type into "All Classes") > AIController and save the controller with the name `Pursuer_AIController`.

 <img src="https://github.com/illinois-cs415/illinois-cs415.github.io/blob/mp2-sp24-update/img/assignments/mp2/pursuer%20tutorial/step1.png" alt="drawing" width="800"/>

 ### Step 3: Create the Pursuer AI Character
-*Both the player characters and the AI character use the 'Character' blueprint.
-As explained above, the main difference is that the AI character will be controlled by the 'AI Controller'.
-This 'Character' blueprint will connect the model geometry, animations, code for the behaviors, senses, and more.*
+*Both the player character and AI character use the Character blueprint, but the main difference is that the AI character is controlled by the AI Controller.
+The Character blueprint will connect the model geometry, animations, code for the behaviors, senses, and more.*

-In the Content Drawer, go to Add > Blueprint Class > Character and save the AI character with the name 'BP_Pursuer'.
-Open its blueprint editor.
-Inside the "Components" panel (top left), select the "Mesh" component.
-For starters, set the following properties in the Details panel (right):
+In the Content Drawer within the AI folder, go to Add > Blueprint Class > Character, save it with the name `BP_Pursuer`, and open the file in the blueprint editor.

+At the top left, find the "Components" panel and select the "Mesh" component.
+You should see the Details panel on the right containing parameters for the Mesh.
+If you do not see the Details panel, select Window > Details near the top of your screen to display the panel.

+Scroll through the Details to find and set the following properties:
 * Skeletal Mesh: SK_EpicCharacter
 * Anim Class: EpicCharacter_AnimBP_C

 <img src="https://github.com/illinois-cs415/illinois-cs415.github.io/blob/mp2-sp24-update/img/assignments/mp2/pursuer%20tutorial/step2.png" alt="drawing" width="400"/>

-Feel free to customize the mesh and animations later!
-If you do not see the Details panel, select Window > Details near the top of your screen.
+You may also use your own mesh and animations for the Pursuer.

-Again, navigate to the components panel and add a "CapsuleComponent".
-By default, the mesh will not be inside of the capsule.
+Again, navigate to the Components panel and add a "CapsuleComponent".
+By default, the mesh will not be inside the capsule.
 Adjust the Z position and scale of the components so that the character mesh fits right within the borders of the capsule.
 This can be done using the arrow gizmos (the 3 red, blue, and green perpendicular arrows) or adjusting the transform values in the Details panel.
 In addition, adjust the rotation of the character mesh so that it faces the direction of the light blue arrow (specifies the movement direction) pointing out from the middle of the capsule.

 <img src="https://github.com/illinois-cs415/illinois-cs415.github.io/blob/mp2-sp24-update/img/assignments/mp2/pursuer%20tutorial/step2b.png" alt="drawing" width="200"/>